nuwber/rabbitevents/README.md

 1. You remember, we're using RabbitMQ as the transport layer.
 In the [RabbitMQ Documentation](https://www.rabbitmq.com/tutorials/tutorial-five-python.html), you can find examples of how to publish your messages using a routing key.
 This routing key is the event name, like `something.happened` from the examples above.

-1. Rabbit

-Events expects that a message body is a JSON-encoded array.
+1. RabbitEvents expects that a message body is a JSON-encoded array.
 Every element of an array will be passed to a Listener as a separate variable.
 For example:
 ```json
 [
   {